Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 There is a narrow, fetid sense in which Apple's influence is nominally pro-diversity.
 Having anchored a significant fraction of web traffic at the trailing edge, businesses that do not decamp for the App Store may feel obliged to support WebKit.

 Today's KHTML descendants are not the end of the story.
 Future forks are possible.
 New codebases can be built from parts.
-Indeed, there's already valuable cross-pollination today between Gecko, WebKit, and Chromium.
+Indeed, there's already valuable cross-pollination in code between Gecko, WebKit, and Chromium.
 Unlike the '90s and early 2000s, diversity can arrive in valuable increments through forking and recombination.

 What's necessary for leading edge diversity, however, is funding.